danilw/nanovg_vulkan/README.md

 ### Contact: [**Join discord server**](https://discord.gg/JKyqWgt)
 ___

 To launch - copy builded binary to *example* folder(or launch when this folder is current as on build example commands below).
-Bbecause required fonts and images/shaders to load.
+Because required fonts and images/shaders to load.

 ### 2022 update 2 - few people ask me for more examples, so I added more examples: